I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/vmbuskernelmodeclientlibapi/nf-vmbuskernelmodeclientlibapi-vmbpacketsetpointer.md

 <p>This function does not return a value.</p>

 ## -remarks
 <p>This function is intended to offer a more efficient way to retrieve the context of a client driver.</p>

-<p>This function is intended to offer a more efficient way to retrieve the context of a client driver.</p>

 ## -requirements